erikeldridge/app-quality-cookbook/damage_control/issue_tracking.md

-# Bug reporting
+# Issue tracking

-Bug reporting tools provide a structured way to collect feedback.
+Issue tracking tools provide a structured way to collect feedback.

 The nature of the product will determine the appopriate tools to use.